n10v/id3v2/README.md

 I think, it's a good time to write an appropriate standard for it 😉

 ## Description
-**Fast, stable and concurrent-safe ID3 parsing and writing library for Go, based only on standard library and without any third-party dependency.**
+**Fast and stable ID3 parsing and writing library for Go, based only on standard library and without any third-party dependency.**

 It can:
 * Support ID3v2.3 and ID3v2.4 tags
-* Parse and write tags concurrent-safely
+* Parse and write tags
 * Set artist, album, year, genre, unsynchronised lyrics/text (USLT), comments and attached pictures
 * Set several USLTs, comments and attached pictures
 * Work with all available encodings
+* Read tags in multiple goroutines

 It can't:
 * Do unsyncronization